BramBastiaanse/October-fest-vs-kingsday/README.md

-# Which national holiday pays-off the most
+# Which national holiday pays-off the most?

 Which national holiday (kingsday vs. Octoberfest), affect supply, demand and prices of the AirBnBs in Amsterdam and Munich most.